rajender-ufo/go-samples/README.md

 8. Merge changes

 ## hello
-A simple hello program in go
+A simple hello program in go.
-Type `go run hello.go` to see the output
+Type `go run hello.go` to see the output.

 ## log parser
-A generic log parser that parses the standard smpte log file and prints some of the details Type `go run main.go -h` to see the help
+A generic log parser that parses the standard smpte log file and prints some of the details.
+Type `go run main.go -h` to see the help.
-Type `go run main.go -file <abs_path_of_file>` to see the output on a log file
+Type `go run main.go -file <abs_path_of_file>` to see the output on a log file.